helenplesko/geom99lab1/services/mydirections.md

 I used this tool to convert the time to an integer: https://www.unixtimestamp.com/

-The JSON results for this route are pasted into ```mydirections.json``` in this repository.
+The JSON results for this route are pasted into [mydirections.json](services/mydirections.json) in this repository.

 ## Optional URLs

-At the second waypoint (OMV gas station) you might see some planes, helicopters, or even hot air balloons nearby.
+At the second waypoint (OMV gas station) you might see some planes, helicopters, or even hot air balloons.
 That is because the Airport Lesce is located nearby.
 ```
 https://maps.googleapis.com/maps/api/place/details/json?placeid=ChIJ0wL-uE-WekcR6-_C8JHoWSs&key=AIzaSyCM-WWHYHIKY-do4kquMy9Z4wQaQx51AuE
 ```